aditya-an1l/EtherAuthority-Internship/README.md

-# 🌐 EtherAuthority Internship: Phase 01
+# 🌐 EtherAuthority Internship: Week 1

 ### _Mastering the Foundations: Web3, React, and AI_